v1s7/csv-monsters/FILETYPES-en.md

 **File name**.
 Any file must be named.
 It's displayed next to each file in a file explorer when you open the folder it is inside of.

 **File extension** is the set of characters after the last dot in the file name.
 For example, content.json has the extension "json".
 If there are multiple dots in a file name, the extension is often taken after the last dot.
-So "content.txt.md.json" will still have the extension "json".
+So "content.txt.md.json" would still have the extension "json".
 There're rare exceptions to this rule, such as .tar.xz, .zip.001 and others, but you're not likely to ever encounter them.

 **Compression** is the process of encoding data in such a way so it takes up less storage space.
 Usually slows down the opening speed of compressed files.
 Each format has its own complex methods, those won't be explained here.